-You can take control of good health!
+You can take control of good health through the nutrients you consume!

 Are you like me?
 You get to the end of your day not realizing what you have eaten or drank.
 I have four children and I’m active at work and community just like you.
 I did an elementary science project with my daughter on vitamins and found out that vitamin nutrients are excreted from your body BEFORE you get the proper absorption needed to make a difference.
 Many vitamins increase your sugar intake.
 How do we know we are absorbing nutrients to the best of our body’s ability and getting the level we need to make an impact in our health?